KelvinPompey-40718390/sem-project-group6/use-cases/use-case-11.md

 ## MAIN SUCCESS SCENARIO

+1. Employee inputs district
-1. Employee requests report of all the cities in a district organised by largest to smallest population.
+2. Employee requests report of all the cities in a district organised by largest to smallest population.
-2. Employee extracts the result.
+3. Employee extracts the result.
-3. Employee provides the data to the organization.
+4. Employee provides the data to the organization.

 ## EXTENSIONS

-3. **Data is not available**:
+**Data is not available**:
     1. Employee informs organization that no data available.

 ## SUB-VARIATIONS